openedx/paragon/README.md

 Note that including fonts will affect performance.
 In some applications may choose not to load the custom font to keep it highly performant.

+## Paragon CLI

+The Paragon CLI (Command Line Interface) is a tool that provides various utility commands to automate actions within the Open edX environment.

+### Available Commands

+- `paragon install-theme [theme]`: Installs the specific @edx/brand package.

+Use `paragon help` to see more information.

 ## Getting Help

 Please reach out to the Paragon Working Group (PWG):